-If you are planning on implementing SEO on your Drupal site, are currently do so, or just want to learn more about this mysterious and intriguing process, please join me after the jump for 10 Drupal SEO mistakes to avoid with your website.
+If you are planning on implementing SEO on your Drupal site (or are currently doing so) discover 10 Drupal SEO mistakes to avoid with your website.

 Sometimes it is much easier to use images on your website instead of text.
 Search engines, however, cannot accurately read images, so unless you explicitly tell the search engines what your images are about, they will provide no search engine optimization value to your page.